The history of navigation on Lakes Thun and Brienz

 Travelling by boat is not only great while the sun shines, and BLS's special experience ships prove the point.
 Thus the Stadt Thun was converted into a dragon ship on the basis of an idea by the Thun artist Heinz von Gunten in the winter of 2000/2001.
 This unique ship attracted a great deal of attention throughout Switzerland and beyond its national borders.
 At the same time, the concept of the "fabulous Lake Thun region" was established, according to which a number of products and services were offered under the sign of the dragon.
 The dragon ship was reconverted into the Stadt Thun in the winter of 2003/2004.
 Traditional ships, however, have been faring equally well in the meantime: in winter 2000/2001, the Lake Brienz steamer Lötschberg was renovated in accordance with the guidelines laid down by the Office for the Conservation of Historic Monuments, and the new seminar and event ship MS Schilthorn, with its modern technical infrastructure, has been cruising on Lake Thun since June 2002.

 Tradition and innovation

 In 2006, the steamer Blümlisalp celebrated its 100th anniversary.
 In the previous winter, the “old lady” had been smartened up for the festivities with a large-scale renovation.
-In 2008, the motor vessel Stockhorn was converted into Switzerland’s first lounge boat – in tune with the zeitgeist.
+In 2008, the motor vessel Stockhorn was converted into Switzerland’s first lounge ship – in tune with the zeitgeist.
 In the same year, the International Council on Monuments and Sites (ICOMOS) paid tribute to the restoration of the saloon steamer Lötschberg with its Special Award 2008.
-In 2009, Schifffahrt Berner Oberland registered a record utilisation of its regular passenger boat on Lakes Thun and Brienz.
+In 2009, Schifffahrt Berner Oberland registered a record utilisation of its regular passenger ship on Lakes Thun and Brienz.